New GME® (2022) - Part 1. How has it changed?

 √ Fatty Acids.
 The profile shows a 27% increase in polyunsaturated fats (a 26% increase in Linoleic acid (C18:1 Cis) alone), and a 25% decrease in overall saturated fats.

 √ Rancidity.
 GME® continues to demonstrate worrisome low levels of shelf-stability characteristics.
-The two 2022 samples tested at PV of 39 and 62 at only 7.0-7.5 months since manufacture which are well above established guidelines for edible oils.
+The 2022 samples tested at PV of 39 to 230 at 7 - 18 months since manufacture which are well above established guidelines for edible oils.
 Proper storage remains critical to slow further rancidification once the package has been opened.

 √ Physical characteristics.
 Powder is still loose, fluffy and sticky.
 Measuring powder by volume or parts rather than weighing continues to cause error rates of + / - 5 to 17% from the calculated average weight.
 The average weight of the powder is trending slightly heavier over the last 15 years (≈ +2% per year on average).
 Additionally, both large and small artifacts were found in the dry powder which could be a result of quality control issues or using less than finely micronized ingredients, or both.